 "I hate the three of you.
 I always have.
 You care nothing for anyone except yourselves.
 I promise to do everything I can to make your lives miserable.
 And if I can help certain people accomplish their goals, I won't hesitate to do so."

 "If you continue to help those certain people, you'll die before the end of the school year," Ron responded.
 "That's not a threat either, Professor.
 That's a simple fact.
 One way or another, someone will end your life before long."
-Without waiting for her response, Ron turned around and started towards his next class, in perfect stride with the two friends he stood up for.
+Without waiting for her response, Ron turned around and started towards his next class.
+Harry and Hermione spared Umbridge a look of contempt before turning and falling into perfect stride with the redhead.

-Harry sat in one of the chairs in the kitchen of Grimmauld Place.
-Hermione sat in her usual spot right across from him.
+Harry sat in one of the chairs in the kitchen of Grimmauld Place while Hermione sat in her usual spot directly across from him.
 The two of them had just finished eating and washing the dishes and were going over some things for their classes.
-Neither of them were really into it though; they had returned from Hogwarts about an hour and a half ago to "help" the Headmistress with a problem.
-The problem turned out to be a student who had been bullied decided to stand up for themselves and Umbridge didn't like it.
+Neither of them were really into it though.
+They had returned from Hogwarts about an hour and a half ago to "help" the Headmistress with a problem.
+The problem turned out to be a student who had been bullied by a few older Slytherins decided to stand up for themselves and Umbridge didn't like it.
 She had issued an ultimatum to the two Heads: either they punish the student or she would do it herself.
 Neither of them wanted to punish and humiliate someone just for defending themselves, but they knew it was better than the alternative.
 Still, the entire thing left a bitter taste in their mouths.

 At Malfoy Manor, Voldemort was stalking towards Ollivander.
 The wandmaker was laying down on the cold, hard, stony surface of the Malfoy's basement, fearfully waiting for the Dark Lord.
 He didn't have to be a Seer to know what was coming.